 - Mr. Cornelius retired as a director and an officer of the Company effective September 30, 1995. - (1) Unless otherwise indicated in a footnote, each person listed in the table possesses sole voting and sole investment power with respect to the shares shown in the table to be owned by that person.
-The shares shown do not include the following shares that may be purchased pursuant to stock options that are exercisable within 60 days of February 2, 1996: Mr. Cornelius, 223,474 shares; Mr. Daniels, 20,000 shares; Mr. Granadillo, 19,100 shares; Mr. Taurel, 133,382 shares; Dr. Watanabe, 9,000 shares; and all directors and executive officers as a group, 354,682 shares.
+The shares shown do not include the following shares that may be purchased pursuant to stock options that are exercisable within 60 days of January 1, 1996: Mr. Cornelius, 223,474 shares; Mr. Daniels, 20,000 shares; Mr. Granadillo, 19,100 shares; Mr. Taurel, 133,382 shares; Dr. Watanabe, 9,000 shares; and all directors and executive officers as a group, 356,682 shares.
 The shares shown include shares credited to the accounts of certain of those persons listed in the table under The Lilly Employee Savings Plan ("Savings Plan") and the Lilly Directors' Deferral Plan.
-No person listed in the table owns more than .0275% of the outstanding common stock of the Company.
-All directors and executive officers as a group own .114% of the outstanding common stock of the Company. - (2) The shares shown for Mr. Cornelius include 80 shares credited to his account under the Savings Plan. - (3) The shares shown for Mr. Daniels include 1,304 shares credited to his account under the Savings Plan. - (4) Mr. Granadillo's wife owns 4,000 shares of those shown in the table and he disclaims any beneficial interest therein.
-The shares shown for Mr. Granadillo include 7,769 shares credited to his account under the Savings Plan - (5) Mr. Lay has shared voting power and shared investment power with respect to 10,110 shares that are included in the table and are owned by a family partnership of which he is a partner. - (6) The shares shown for Mr. Taurel include 5,959 shares credited to his account under the Savings Plan. - (7) Mr. Tobias' wife has shared voting power and shared investment power with respect to 25,600 shares that are included in the table and are owned by family trusts of which she is a trustee, and he disclaims any beneficial interest therein.
+No person listed in the table owns more than .095% of the outstanding common stock of the Company.
+All directors and executive officers as a group own .065% of the outstanding common stock of the Company. - (2) The shares shown for Mr. Cornelius include 80 shares credited to his account under the Savings Plan. - (3) The shares shown for Mr. Daniels include 1,330 shares credited to his account under the Savings Plan. - (4) Mr. Granadillo's wife owns 4,000 shares of those shown in the table and he disclaims any beneficial interest therein.
+Mr. Granadillo's children own 2,664 shares of those shown in the table, and he disclaims any beneficial interest therein.
+The shares shown for Mr. Granadillo include 7,750 shares credited to his account under the Savings Plan. - (5) Mr. Lay has shared voting power and shared investment power with respect to 10,000 shares that are included in the table and are owned by a family partnership of which he is a partner. - (6) The shares shown for Mr. Taurel include 5,957 shares credited to his account under the Savings Plan. - (7) Mr. Tobias' wife has shared voting power and shared investment power with respect to 25,600 shares that are included in the table and are owned by family trusts of which she is a trustee, and he disclaims any beneficial interest therein.
 Mr. Tobias has shared voting power and shared investment power with respect to 30,000 shares that are included in the table and are owned by a family foundation of which he is a director.
-The shares shown for Mr. Tobias include 532 shares credited to his account under the Savings Plan. - (8) The shares shown for Dr. Watanabe include 1,483 shares credited to his account under the Savings Plan.
+The shares shown for Mr. Tobias include 531 shares credited to his account under the Savings Plan. - (8) The shares shown for Dr. Watanabe include 1,482 shares credited to his account under the Savings Plan.